InnovativeInventor/sl/README.md

 - [x] construct shallow embeddings of classical sentential logic (assume decidability)
 - [x] prove demorgan, double-negation elim, negated conditional are sound
 - [x] prove the composition of demorgan, double-negation, and negated conditional elim are sound (wrt the shallow embeddings) (i.e. "driving negations")
+- [x] visual exporter of the embedded two-sided proof system
+- [ ] optimization passes to obtain smaller, more concise proofs

 - [ ] prove that the implementation of "driving negations" results in only negated atomics (correctness)
 - [ ] embed [two-sided proof system](https://doi.org/10.5840/teachphil2019116101)
 - [ ] prove soundness and completeness of two-sided proof system